Looking for support for your finance function? Book a time with an expert.

 DCF Model Focus:

-• Comprehensive business analysis
+• Thorough business analysis

 Smart analysts use both.
-GGM provides a quick sanity check, while DCF offers detailed analysis.
+GGM provides a quick sanity check, while DCF offers a detailed analysis.
 If the two models produce vastly different results, dig deeper to understand why.

 Practical Application Strategy: